-GenesisCare Victoria provides critical radiotherapy services to Victorian cancer patients with a comprehensive suite of radiotherapy services.
+GenesisCare Victoria provides critical radiation therapy services to Victorian cancer patients with a comprehensive suite of radiation therapy services.

 Patients have access to immediate treatment on the latest technology including:

 - 3D Conformal Radiation Therapy

 - Image Guided Radiation Therapy (IGRT)

 - VMAT and RapidArc: Volumetric Modulated Arc Therapy (VMAT)

 - Low Dose Rate Brachytherapy (LDR)

 - Deep Inspiration Breath Hold (using the goggles or snorkel technique)

 We deliver personalised 'made to measure' highly conformal radiation therapy.
 This involves dedicated CT simulation scans, along with other imaging data to help localise or pin point the tumour in three dimensions (3D).
 The information from our dedicated radiation therapy CT scan along with other modalities is processed and then sent directly to our sophisticated radiation therapy planning computer.
 It is this computer program that then designs radiation beams that can be best used to accurately target the tumour, dosing it effectively and precisely whilst minimising dose to the surrounding healthy tissue.

 Effective radiation therapy treatment requires that treatment beams are precisely measured, shaped and directed at the tumour to avoid as much good surrounding tissue as possible.